 - Identify the best ways to promote your campaigns

-Now that you know some of the benefits, let’s dive into how to set it up.
+Now that you know some of the benefits, let’s get started on how to set it up.

-Setting up form conversion source tracking in Google Analytics can be time-consuming.
-For every form you want to track, you have to create a custom event goal in Google Analytics.
+Setting up form conversion tracking in Google Analytics can be pretty time-consuming.
+For every form you want to track, you’d have to create custom events in Google Analytics.
 This also requires adding code to your website, which can be tricky for beginners.

-When you install and activate ExactMetrics on your site, it automatically tracks form conversions as events.
-There’s no code to deal with and you can see how your forms are performing right in your WordPress dashboard.
+When you install and activate ExactMetrics on your site, it integrates with ALL WordPress form builders and automatically tracks form conversions as events in Google Analytics.
+There’s no code to deal with, and you can see how your forms are performing right in your WordPress dashboard.